 As part of the recent DCUSA Panel review of the Change Process, it was identified that the Panel regularly has to give consent to a number of change proposals where the initial assessment timetable had been reached.
 This is due to a specific time being allocated by the DCUSA irrespective of the nature of the change proposal.
 This results in an administrative burden on the Code Administrator and that of the Panel.

-Consequently, DCP 210 has been raised by Electricity North West seeking to introduce a more flexible approach based on the complexity, significance and urgency of that proposal.
+Consequently, DCP 210 has been raised by Electricity North West seeking to introduce a more flexible approach to determine the Assessment Timetable based on the complexity, significance and urgency of that proposal.
 This will reduce the administrative burden and ensure that a more appropriate timetable is applied to each change proposal.
 Full details of the Change Proposal (CP) are provided in the CP form (Attachment 3).

 Working Group